This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 But one thing remains as certain.
 “Do what works for you” mantra still, it seems – remain as the pragmatic take home message in all of this.
 If the conservative method does not seem or feel intuitive to you, then by all means – CKD as a dietary protocol remains open for individualised scrutiny, readjustments and reevaluations – overtime.

 I am yet to practise other forms of whollistic interventions, such one being under my radar of curiosity for many months since the writing of Version 1.4 of my manuscript to today – is Intermittent Fasting.
-I have a hunch this will proves some metabolic relevance to my needs one day; as my uncertainties for attaining enough financial means of accessing wholesome nutrition; becomes more and more undeniably – limited.
+I have a hunch this will proves some metabolic relevance as uncertainties for attaining enough financial means becomes increasingly limited.

 My thoughts; thus on Ketogenic interventions so far on this year of 2017 remains more or less resiliently accepted on my part and end of metabolic physiology as it is.